deepin-espanol/DECD/README.md

 # DECD
-Deepin Espanol Common Docs, tests for GCA
+Deepin Espanol Common Docs
+Members part of Deepin en Espanol (deepin-espanol) can add templates to this repository to let users learn how to use some libs, languages (...).